-The Legal Writing Institute established the Journal in 1988 to showcase the developing discipline of legal writing.
+The Legal Writing Institute established Legal Writing: The Journal of the Legal Writing Institute in 1988 to showcase the developing discipline of legal writing.
 The Journal’s mission is to provide a forum for the publication of scholarly articles about the theory, substance, and pedagogy of legal writing.
 Unlike most law reviews, which are student-edited, the Journal is peer-reviewed.
-Our Editorial Board is composed of faculty from law schools across the country, and includes some of the leading scholars and academics in the field of legal writing.
+Our Editorial Board is composed of faculty from law schools across the country and includes some of the leading scholars and academics in the field of legal writing.

 We are usually asked about: